pmgao/COMP6704-cfmm-routing/README.md

 ## Troubleshooting & Tips
 - Always fix the `--seed` argument when synthesising new datasets so that experiments remain reproducible.
 - Large-scale problems solved with first-order methods (ECOS/SCS) benefit from the reserve scaling snippet included in `large_example.py`.
-- MOSEK and other commercial solvers require licence activation before first use; check the solver documentation if you encounter authorisation errors.
+- MOSEK and other commercial solvers require licence activation before first use; check the solver documentation if you encounter authorization errors.
 - When comparing solvers, record both wall-clock time and iteration counts to disentangle convergence speed from per-iteration cost.

 ## Credits